samesense/pathopredictor/docs/results.md

 #### Questions
 * Does training w/ clinvar do better than MPC>=2?
 * Does training with the panel do better than MPC>=2?
 * Does training with panel genes from clinvar do better than all of clinvar?
+(I'm still evaluating all of the panel, not just panl genes in clinvar.
+This could be why the results are not as good as total clinvar.)
 * Does training with the panel do better than training with limited clinvar (only genes on panel)?
 * Do gene specific models do better than global models?